Multiphysics for a TRISO Gas-Cooled Compact

 (tutorials/gas_compact_multiphysics/openmc_nek.i)

-The wrapping of OpenMC is specified in the [Problem] block.
+The wrapping of OpenMC is specified in the [Problem] block and the addition of tallies is done in the [Tallies] block.
 Here, we indicate that we will provide both temperature and density feedback to OpenMC.
 In order to visualize the tally standard deviation, we output the fission tally standard deviation using the output parameter.
 The heat source from OpenMC will be relaxed using Robbins-Monro relaxation.

 By default, OpenMC will try to read temperature from the temp variable.
 However, in this case we have multiple applications (NekRS/THM for the fluids, MOOSE for the solids) which want to send temperatures into OpenMC.
 To be sure one data transfer does not overwrite the second, we need to tell OpenMC the names of the variables to read temperature from.
 Cardinal contains convenient syntax to automatically set up the necessary receiver variables for temperature, by using the temperature_variables and temperature_blocks parameters.